I’ve only just realised that a personal development book I wrote over a decade ago is also full of presentation skills tips.

 The year 2006 was a big one for me, it was the year I decided to sit down and write down my thoughts on what I believed truly mattered.

-Today as the founder of a revolutionary presentation skills training and public speaking coaching business I realise that the words I wrote all of those years ago could just as readily apply to public speaking and presentation skills.
+Today as the founder of Mindful Presenter, I realise that the words I wrote all of those years ago could just as readily apply to public speaking and presentation skills.

 Chapter 1: Guidance from a Hamster

 “I remember asking myself and anyone who would listen to me the same question over and over again.
 The question was this: ‘How do some people get to be so lucky?’”

 ‘Luck’ seemed to be what I searched so hard for when I was a small boy.

 The question I should have been asking was, ‘How do some people get to be successful?’

 Many people think that great public speakers are born with the gift of being able to speak eloquently with power and impact.